cchayden/xframes-docker/README.md

 ------------------
 Browse to localhost:4040.

-This shows the Spark console
+This shows the Spark console.